Getting An Old Car Running

 Diagnose Ignition System

-A multimeter is a test tool instrument designed to measure electrical values such as voltage (volts), current (amps), and resistance (ohms).
+A multimeter is an instrument designed to measure electrical values such as voltage (volts), current (amps), and resistance (ohms).
 There are two main types of multimeters, analog and digital.

 A Digital Multimeter is by far more common and actually easier to use.
 They have an easy-to-read numeric display, and one can be had for less than $20.